ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

                                --policy `@defaultpolicy.json
 ```

-This will create a certificate with the name `generated-client-certificate` that will be valid for 1 year by default.
-The private key is exportable by default, which is required to use the certificate in API Management.
-Also, the key type is RSA by default, which is important.
-We'll come back to this later on.
+This will create a certificate with the name `generated-client-certificate` that will be valid for 1 year.
+The private key is exportable, which is required when using the certificate in API Management.
+Also, the key type is RSA, which is important.
+We'll come back to this later on in the [considerations](#considerations) section.

 With the client certificate in the Key Vault, we can use it in API Management.
 Open your `main.bicep` file and add the following code: